alypse/bitquery-api-transfers/README.md

 Written in python, fetches transaction data from [bitquery.io api](https://graphql.bitquery.io) with user-defined target address and network selection (ETH or Layer 2).

-The returned JSON is written out to a csv file.
+The returned JSON written out to a csv file with some formatting applied.
+Note that

 ## Executable script
 We may use [PyInstaller](https://pyinstaller.org/en/stable/) to create an executable file which runs this script.